 Unlike the kitten stage when cats can digest their mother’s milk, adult cats typically lose the enzyme lactase that breaks down lactose.
 This natural biological change means that even small amounts of dairy can lead to stomach discomfort, diarrhea, and other unpleasant symptoms that no loving pet parent wants to see their cat experience.

-The lactose content in vanilla ice cream varies by brand and recipe, but it’s generally high enough to cause issues for most cats.
+The lactose content in vanilla ice cream depends on brand and recipe, but it’s generally high enough to cause issues for most cats.
 Even cats who seem to tolerate small amounts of dairy might experience delayed reactions, making it tricky to connect the dots between that shared spoonful and later digestive troubles.

 The Vanilla Factor